 Scared yet?
 It gets worse.

 There is a very good chance that she is dosed up on prescription tranquilizers or antidepressants (Valium, Xanax, and/or Prozac are staple favorites)—or good old fashioned over-the-counter alcohol—often to the point of dependence.
 With or without drugs, if a Stepford Smiler smiles long enough without cracking

-, she can become the mask and turn into a Type C. Some Stepford Smilers buy into the dead Barbie smiles to such a degree that they care for nothing
+, she can become the mask and turn Unstable.
+Some Stepford Smilers buy into the dead Barbie smiles to such a degree that they care for nothing